About This Mini Banana Chocolate Chip Muffin Recipe

 Because they’re fun to make.

-Now that I’ve convinced you to make these mini banana chocolate chip muffins, here’s your shopping list for the recipe:
+Now that I’ve convinced you to make these mini banana chocolate chip muffins, here’s your shopping list:

 Mini Banana Chocolate Chip Muffins Recipe Shopping List